c-h-russell-walker/photo-gallery/README.md

 # photo-gallery
 POC/Exploratory Photo Gallery
-Following commands in README.md surrounded with backticks(`) are in terminal.
+Following commands in README.md surrounded with backticks(`) or shown as "code" in markdown are in terminal.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.